jofas/mgart/README.md

 ]
 ```

-You simply run `mgart $FILE` and the resulting image looks like:
+You simply run `mgart $FILE` and Mgart does the rest for you.
+The resulting image looks like:

 ![Buddhabrot](examples/buddhabrot/greyscale/buddhabrot_20000.png)